-Amazon’s Echo, an internet connected speaker released in the fall of 2014, endeared itself to users with the sheer amount of third party connections or plugins available to its users.
+Amazon’s Echo, an internet connected speaker released in the fall of 2014, endeared itself to consumers with the sheer amount of third party connections or plugins available to its users.
 By casually interacting with Alexa, Amazon’s own AI intelligent personal assistant, users can check the weather, control their Spotify, Apple Music, or Google accounts or play programming from ESPN, NPR, iHeartRadio and more, updates from over 15 international sporting leagues, ask general questions, order Ubers and an array of takeout food, control lighting and heating within their home, and of course purchase items from Amazon.

 The implementation was fully AI from the start, and Amazon’s plan to throw everything at Alexa and see what sticks has worked out.
 The assistant is also available in their Fire products (TV and tablet) and the Echo is currently the top consumer choice and the ubiquitous answer when you ask the average person about an automated digital home assistant.